...

 3. HAEM0PHILUS INFLUENZA TYPE B- It is used to immunize children against H.influenzae meningitis and pneumonia.

-VIRAL VACCINE-
+VIRAL TYPES-

 1. POLIOMYELITIS- It comes in two forms – Oral polio vaccine (OPV) and Inactivated poliomyelitis (IPV).
 OPV is a live vaccine that has a dose of 2 drops and is used in children.
 IPV is in adults only who are at risk and immunocompromised patients.

-2. INFLUENZA VACCINE- It contains live and inactivated influenza virus which produces immunity after it is transferred in the person.
+2. INFLUENZA VACCINATION- It contains live and inactivated influenza virus which produces immunity after it is transferred in the person.
 It is indicated in high-risk patients because vaccine results are different in different individuals.

 3. RABIES- It is of 4 types but mostly PCEV, HDCV, and PVRV are used.
-After the animal bites any one of the three mentioned vaccine can be given at 0,3,7,14,30 and 90 days to prevent the spread of rabies.
+After the animal bites any one of the three mentioned vaccination can be given at 0,3,7,14,30 and 90 days to prevent the spread of rabies.
 These vaccines take 14 days to start providing immunity, so it is advised by doctors to give rabies immunoglobulin to patients with severe bites.

 TOXOIDS-